LAST UPDATED: April 12, 2019

 High-performance gains tend to last beyond the 5,000-mile mark, and the formula works well in engines that have more variation in certain properties like temperature.
 The oil also works well in different types of engines, including some motorcycle engines.
 It can also be used on high-mileage engines to reduce the noticeable "clinks" and "bangs" that tend to arise with age.
 For the most part, the only downside to this oil is a slower-than-average rap up and performance results that aren't quite suitable for racing conditions since the oil can break down more quickly in extreme racing conditions.

-If you need a lot of diesel-use oil, Valvoline's Premium Blue Extreme Synthetic Oil is hard to beat in terms of sheer quantity and value.
-Coming in 1-gallon and 3-case packages, the oil shines a lot when it comes to buying in bulk.
-Each container offers plenty of oil for a single change on larger engines or several changes on smaller engines.
+If you need a lot of diesel-use oil, Valvoline VV966 Full Synthetic Motor Oil is hard to beat in terms of sheer quantity and value.
+Coming in 1-quart and 6-case packages, the oil shines a lot when it comes to buying in bulk.
+Each container offers plenty of oil for a single change on larger engines or multiple changes on smaller engines.
 Combined with decent protection and performance-boosting properties, this one is hard to beat as a general diesel all-arounder.